General election: United Kingdom

 Although not provided for in the Fixed-term Parliaments Act, an early election could also be brought about by an act of parliament specifically calling for a general election, which (unlike the second option above) only required a simple majority.
 This was the mechanism used to precipitate the December 2019 election, when the Early Parliamentary General Election Act 2019 was enacted.

 The Fixed-term Parliaments Act was repealed by the Dissolution and Calling of Parliament Act 2022.

 The term general election is also used in the United Kingdom to refer to elections to any democratically elected body in which all members are up for election.
 Section 2 of the Scotland Act 1998, for example, specifically refers to ordinary elections to the Scottish Parliament as general elections.

 United States

 In U.S. politics, general elections are elections held at any level (e.g. city, county, congressional district, state) that typically involve competition between at least two parties.
-General elections occur every two to six years (depending on the positions being filled with most positions good for four years) and include the presidential election, but unlike parliamentary systems, the term can also refer to special elections that fill out positions prematurely vacated by the previous office holder (e.g. through death, resignation, etc.).
-Some parallels can be drawn between the general election in parliamentary systems and the biennial elections determining all House seats, although there is no analogue to "calling early elections" in the U.S., and the members of the elected U.S. Senate face elections of only one-third at a time at two-year intervals including during a general election.
+General elections occur every two to six years (depending on the positions being filled, with most positions good for four years) and include the presidential election.
+"General election" does not refer to special elections, which fill out positions prematurely vacated by the previous office holder.

+Major general elections are as follows: